-My work broadly pursues using mathematics to understand how biological systems function because of randomness rather than in spite of it.
+My work broadly pursues using mathematics to understand how biological systems at the cellular and molecular scale overcome and utilize randomness to function.
 Details on my specific interests can be found below.

 Cells rely on teams of motor proteins to perform vital tasks including carrying cargo enormous distances and coordinating mitosis.
 These motors behave quite randomly as individuals yet unite harmoniously.

 A central theme of my research pursues the question: how does the randomness of individual motors affect their ability to function collectively?

 CE Miles, SD Lawley, JP Keener